Chapter 8

 ##########

-"Don't worry, it was accidental, otherwise he would have dealt with me," she lowers the bar to the Midden.
-I feel better knowing he wasn't intentionally peeping, and that Master Thesla would have defended me in some way.
-But being exposed to him of all people was... unnerving.
+"Don't worry, it was purely an accident, otherwise he would have dealt with me," she lowers the bar to the Midden, the aged wood creaking and groaning in its holster as it settles into its handle.
+A heaviness I wasn't aware of dissolves from my chest and shoulders.
+I feel better knowing he wasn't intentionally peeping, and that Master Thesla would have defended me had he tried something, anything.
+But being exposed to him of all people was... unsettling.
 And that didn't explain his unkept appearance.
 "He came barging out of here like a mad man," she indicates the door behind her with a nod of her head, as if reading my mind.
-"Looked like he had been lost for days.
+"Looked like he got into a fight with a flame atronach and lost.
 I saw him go in this morning, thought he was looking for you until you returned alone.
-If he was down there this long, I can't imagine he came out unscathed..." she trails off, and I nod.
-The Midden had a reputation among those who had been here long enough.
-Lots of weird things have happened there, as if the Atronach Forge wasn't proof enough.
-People going missing, coming back days or even weeks later, looking like they had been through Oblivion.
+I presumed he used those same scrolls J'zargo gave you," I roll my eyes in spite of my composure.
+"He had a dazed, lost look about him, like he saw something he shouldn't have," Master Thesla continued.
+"If he was down there this long, I can't imagine what else might have happened to him..." she trails off, and she need not continue.
+The Midden has a haunted reputation among those who have been here long enough.
+Lots of strange things have happened there over the years, as if the Atronach Forge wasn't strange enough.
+Students going missing, coming back days or even weeks later, looking like they had been through Oblivion itself.
 It was one of the first places Phinis took to searching himself when the previous group of apprentices all went missing.
 No trace of them was found there, or anywhere else to this day.

 I half-smile.
 Master Thesla, like many others in the College, had many polticial opinions she kept to herself.
 Everyone knew the College was a place for learning and studying magic, nothing more.
 Mirabelle loved boasting that we weren't similar to the Synod at all, since we couldn't care less about the politics of the outside world.
 Politics wouldn't help anyone here, although that didn't stop us from having opinions of our own.
 Some, like Onmund and Brelyna, even joined the College to get away from politics altogether, having been smothered by them in their own families.
 So far, they seem to have had it worse than anyone else.
 Onmund was escaping his parents' fervent support of the Stormcloak cause, a career path they were expecting him to take in the current civil war had he not moved here instead.
 Brelyna and her family are members of House Telvanni, one of Morrowind's original and ancient Great Houses, and she is the first to leave Morrowind in a long time.
-All of the the Dunmer's most powerful and oldest wizards, those who showed prodigious talent in magic and lived for millenia, came from House Telvanni.
+All of the the Dunmer's most powerful and oldest wizards, those who showed prodigious talent in magic, made significant magickal contributions and lived for millenia, came from House Telvanni.
 Perhaps the most famous of all was Divayth Fir, one of the people responsible for curing the Blight epidemic that ravaged Vvardenfell in the third era and threatened the mainland.
 By that time, known as the Nerevarine Prophecy, Divayth was at least 3,000 years old.
 Rumor even has it that the Archmage himself had correspondence with him at some point, meaning there's a chance he's still alive.
 The pressure Brelyna must have felt, having ancestral ties to magickal legends of that caliber, must have been suffocating.
 It is no wonder she came to Winterhold alone, a city within a province where no one would know her heritage or her lineage.
+No one would expect anything of her, she could just be.

 I caught her meaning transparently.
 Our alchemy master believes Ancano is bidding his time with his advisor role before he starts interrogating people, in typical Thalmor fashion.
 I can imagine what he might possibly want to interrogate us about.
 None of it is any good, and none of it makes sense either.
-The College of Winterhold may be situated in Stormcloak-allied land, but our institution itself is neutral and politically unaffiliated.
-However, our uninvolved reputation could make us a target to outsiders.
+The College of Winterhold may be situated in Stormcloak-allied land, but as Master Thesla explained, our institution itself is neutral and politically unaffiliated.
+Our uninvolved reputation, however, could make us a target to outsiders.
 For all I know, the Stormcloaks could be planning an attack on the College itself, and it is these moments that make me regret our lack of connectedness with the province outside of our grounds.
 Ulfric's men have every reason to hate mages, especially now that we're more frequently associated with the very Aldmeri Dominion that many of them fought in the Great War.
-Faralda regularly spends time in the city alone, assuring the locals with her presence and her words that none of us mean any harm.
+Faralda regularly spends time in the city alone, assuring the locals with her presence and conversations that none of us mean any harm.
 She would have warned us long ago of any impending danger targetting us that she sensed coming from the locals, but that doesn't mean it doesn't exist outside of Winterhold.
 The Imperials would never march directly onto the city, but the Thalmor might, provided they have significant reason to believe their meaningless treaty has been violated in some way.
 Perhaps they received word, somewhere and somehow, that something unlawful was happening at the College.
 They need only arrive with an official document from the Emperor himself, if that would even suffice.
 Given their reputation across Tamriel, most people are afraid of them, and rightfully so.
 Some of those they take prisoner never return.
 The ones that do are rarely alive.
 And the ones that are alive are broken in mind, body and spirit.
 Most would believe anything the governing body of the Aldmeri Dominion told them, none would be bold enough to call a potential bluff to their face.

-"I had my doubts about that too, Master Thesla, but I believe Mirabelle and the Archmage wouldn't lead us astray, nor would they knowingly put us in danger.
-If they share our doubts and suspicions, then they have a system in place that will keep an eye on him and keep the rest of us safe."
+"I had my doubts about that too, Master Thesla, but I believe Mirabelle and the Archmage know what they're doing.
+They wouldn't knowingly endanger any of us.
+If they share our doubts and suspicions, then they might already have a system in place that will protect us if something does happen."
 Master Thesla hums thoughtfully, wiping down the counter a final time.
 No one else is here or in the training area.
 It's hard to tell without any windows here, but I get the sense that it's late.
 My stomach growls again, gnawing in its emptiness.
-I really should eat, but this conversation is too important.
+I really should leave, get to Attainment and make something to eat, but this conversation is too important.
 It is the first time I've been able to talk to someone about the implication of Ancano's being here at length, someone who wasn't among my apprentice cohort and someone I could speak freely with.
 Confidentiality can be... difficult for certain members of the College.
-And while I trust most everyone here completely, it's a chance I don't want to take.
+And while I trust most everyone here, it's a risk I don't want to take.
 "A valid point, muthsera," Master Thesla walks up to me, keys in hand.
-"But perhaps we should continue this discussion at the Cantina?
-Your stomach is only going to get emptier the longer we stay here."
+The Dunmeri nickname sounds endearing coming from her.
+"And please, call me Thesla.
+"Master" seems too informal a title for me, and I'm not that old," she cringes, and I give her a genuine smile.
+"Perhaps," she continues, "we should continue this discussion at the Cantina?
+Your empty stomach is only going to complain louder the longer we stay here."

 ##########

-True to her reputation, Master Thesla was an excellent chef.
+True to her reputation, Thesla was an excellent chef.
 Within an hour she had prepared a full course meal, just for us, at the Cantina after we left the Hall of the Elements.
 I had been right when I saw her in the training area beneath the Hall of the Elements.
 The Cantina was indeed closed, but as she told me on the way there, I had been fortunate enough to catch her before she had the chance to lock everything up.
 I was treated to baked ash yams, horker and ash yam stew, slaughterfish steak, cabbage biscuits.
-She even saved room for dessert with spiced trama root cake and a fresh pot of gingergreen chai.
+She even saved room for dessert with spiced trama root cake, and a fresh pot of gingergreen chai.
 During that time, I finally got the chance to ask her what I've been dying to know for months.
 How did she get her ingredients?
 Where did she learn to cook so well?
 Why did she choose to stay behind in Winterhold when the rest of her family packed up and left?
-And in return, I learned more than I thought was possible about our master alchemist.
-Master Thesla had traveled all over Tamriel as a mercenary, collecting odd jobs here and there and sleeping wherever she could.
-She's seen more of our world than most others, maybe even the Archmage himself.
+And in return, I learned more than I thought was possible about our resident alchemist.
+Thesla had traveled all over Tamriel as a mercenary, collecting odd jobs here and there and sleeping wherever she could.
+She's seen more of our world than most others, maybe even more than the Archmage himself.
 Somewhere along the way, she had a dish in a tavern that completely changed her outlook on life.
 On that day she quit her mercenary work and began a culinary pilgrimage across Tamriel, collecting techniques and recipies just as effortlessly as she had collected bounties.
 The ingredients she uses are specially imported from all over, but mostly from the mainland and even Solstheim from time to time, whenever the trade routes permit.
 "Having the same ingredients for cooking and alchemy is quite efficient, and a real coin-saver," she explained.

-I'm still mulling over her words when I hear the door creak open.
-I panic, remembering my encounter with Ancano earlier.
+I'm about to ask her about her family when I hear the door creak open.
+My encounter with Ancano earlier makes me panic at the sound.
 My heart even skips a beat when I see a tall Altmer in the doorway, not unlike the way Ancano stood.
-The long blonde hair and dark green robes immediately put me at east.
-"Oh, my apologies," Nirya's prim and proper voice echoes throughout the empty room.
+The flowing blonde hair and forest green robes immediately put me at ease.
+"Oh, my apologies," Nirya's prim voice echoes across the empty room to where we're sitting.
 She's being unusually polite.
 "I didn't mean to interrupt.
 I thought..."
-She trails off, looking around the room as if expecting someone else to be here.
-"No need for apologies, we were just sharing a pot of bittergreen chai," Master Thesla waves her over, "why don't you join us?
+She trails off, looking around the room as if searching for something or someone.
+"No need for apologies, we were just sharing a pot of tea," Thesla waves her over.
+"Why don't you join us?
 There's plenty left."
 Nirya hesitates for a moment, looking behind her at something neither of us can see.
-She then steps into the room, closes the door behind her and makes her way to us.
+She then steps into the room, closes the door behind her and briskly makes her way to us.
 "Very well, although I can't stay for long," she takes a seat at the table in between us both.
-Master Thesla begins preparing a cup of chai for her when she asks abruptly, "I don't suppose either of you have seen Faralda anywhere recently, have you?"
-The alchemy master and I share a brief look.
-For as long as I've been here, Nirya has had a bizarrely one-sided rivalry with, at the time, the only other Altmer in the College.
+Waif-like and delicate, her skin is so pallid a shade of yellow she is nearly white, making her dark green eyes contrast so sharply they're almost completely black in dim-enough lighting.
+With bone-straight hair that cascades down her back and sharp cheekbones that give here a severe look, Nirya is the standard of female Aldmeri beauty.
+Thesla begins pouring a cup of chai for her when she asks abruptly, "I don't suppose either of you have seen Faralda anywhere recently, have you?"
+Thesla and I share a brief look.
+For as long as I've been here, Nirya has had a bizarre one-sided rivalry with, at the time, the only other Altmer in the College.
 At first I thought it was due to their ranking.
-Faralda was the destruction master and Nirya was a mere scholar, researching anything and everything magicka-related.
-It made little sense for the only two Altmer to be at odds with each other instead of fast allies.
+Faralda was the destruction master and Nirya was a mere scholar, researching anything and everything magicka-related with no emphasis like the other masters.
 However, over the past few months Nirya's rivalry has taken a paranoid edge.
-She's been convinced Faralda, acting out of sheer jealousy, is out to get her.
-Sabotage her in a way Nirya has refused, time and time again, to elaborate.
+She's now convinced Faralda, acting out of sheer jealousy, is out to get her.
+To sabotage her in a way in which Nirya has refused, time and time again, to elaborate.
 As if that wasn't bad enough, she's also been trying to rope other people into it.
 Asking their opinion on Faralda's teachings, inquiring about her whereabouts throughout the College.
 Sometimes I pity her.
 The odd behavior has alienated not a small number of people from her in the College.

-"I certainly haven't.
-It's late enough, she's likely in town mingling with the locals," Master Thesla sets Nirya's cup in front of her, steam curling up from the piping hot liquid.
+"I have not.
+It's late enough, she's probably in town mingling with the locals," Thesla sets Nirya's cup in front of her, steam curling upwards from the piping hot liquid.
 She then refills my cup first, and hers last.
-"Honestly, what's with you two anyway?
-I would think two Altmer women in the same institution would become fast friends."
-Something flashes across Nirya's sharp Aldmeri features that looks too close to rage for my comfort.
-She settles into a haughty pout and scoffs as us both.
-"I can see she's clearly gotten to the both of you already.
-Allow me to put it to you simply," Nirya leans forward, conspiratorially.
+"Honestly, I would think two Altmer women in the same institution would become fast friends.
+It makes little sense for the two of you to be at odds with each other."
+An emotion flashes across Nirya's face that looks too close to rage for my comfort.
+She settles into a haughty pout and scoffs as us both, flipping her hair over her shoulder.
+"Hmph.
+She's clearly gotten to the both of you already.
+Allow me to explain," Nirya leans forward and lowers her voice, conspiratorially.
 "She's threatened by me.
 By my superior good looks, my might as a wizard, and my intellect as a scholar."
-She speaks slowly, like she's hoping that will make us understand the insanity she's spewing.
+She speaks slowly, like she's hoping that will make us understand her better.
 "I know she's trying to turn people against me, to get under my skin.
 And it shan't work I tell you, oh no," with a vigorous shake of her head, she takes a soundless sip of her chai.
-I share another look with the alchemy master, who looks like she regrets asking Nirya to explain her rivalry with the destruction master.
-I clear my throat, seizing an opportunity.
-"Nirya, we were just discussing the Justiciar on our grounds, Ancano.
-What do you know of him?"
+I exchange another look with Thesla, who looks like she regrets mentioning Nirya's rivalry with the destruction master.
+I clear my throat, seizing an opportunity to change the subject.
+"Nirya, earlier we were discussing the Justiciar on our grounds, Ancano.
+What do you make of him?"
 Nirya pauses, cup partially raised.
-She narrows her emerald green eyes at me, before turning to Master Thesla with the same look.
-"Don't trust that one," she places her cup down, sounding more serious than she did about her rivalry.
-I'm immediately on edge.
-To my knowledge, Nirya was never involved in nor has any loyalty to the Aldmeri Dominion.
-Alas, her obsession with Faralda was so off-putting, I never thought to ask her about this.
-Doesn't help that it's never come up either.
-But does she know something that the alchemy master and I don't?
+She narrows her deep green eyes at me, before turning to Thesla with the same look.
+"Don't trust that one," she places her cup down.
+She sounds more serious than she did about Faralda, and it immediately puts me on edge.
+To my knowledge, Nirya has no affiliation or loyalty to the Aldmeri Dominion.
+Alas, her obsession with Faralda has been so off-putting, I never thought to ask her about this before.
+It doesn't help that it's never come up either, the natural assumption being that politics are left outside of the College.
+Irrelevant to magickal discussion.
+But now I'm curious.
+Does she know something that Thesla and I don't?

 ################################################################